OttoHung/docker.tutorials/docs/build_context_flag.md

 path when the user would like to build an image from the files in a local directory.

-To load build context from a relative file path:
+The relative file path can be specified by the following two ways:
 ```bash
 docker buildx build \
   --build-context app=./workspaces/greeting \